 Desert Rain was a technologically ambitious piece that incorporated a collaborative virtual reality environment (CVE) and ‘a physically permeable mixed reality boundary’ (Shaw et al., 2000), aiming to foster new relationships between performers and participants, as well as between the participants themselves.
 The piece also employed various interactive and gaming practices, projections on water screens that operated as (literally) fluid interfaces between the real and the virtual, as well as live physical performances.
 Blast Theory rightly argues that Desert Rain ‘has become a significant work in the world of performance and new media’ (Giannachi, 2007, 52).
 Indeed, the work has been described as ‘a seminal experimental production fusing the technological complexity of hard science skills with a truly original artistic vision’ (Dixon, 2007, 616), and as ‘one of the most complex and powerful responses to the first Gulf War to be produced within the sphere of theatrical practice’ (Giannachi, 2007, 52).
-The piece was nominated for an Interactive Arts BAFTA Award (2000), won an Honorary Mention at the ransmediale wards, Berlin (2001) and received wide critical acclaim in the UK and Europe.
+The piece was nominated for an Interactive Arts BAFTA Award (2000), won an Honorary Mention at the transmediale Awards, Berlin (2001), and received wide critical acclaim in the UK and Europe.

 Can You See Me Now?
 (2001)

 Although, by the turn of the millennium, Blast Theory was already known in the UK and Europe as an innovative performance and media art company, Can You See Me Now?
-(CYSMN?) was instrumental in establishing the company’s international reputation. collaboration that is seminal in the company’s trajectory, CYSMN? was Blast Theory’s first pervasive performance-game project.
-The piece, which ‘draws upon the near ubiquity of handheld electronic devices in many developed countries’ (Blast Theory ebsite), employed cutting-edge mobile technologies and locative media to create a mixed reality in which boundaries between real and virtual space were blurred.
+(CYSMN?) was instrumental in establishing the company’s international reputation.
+Another MRL collaboration that is seminal in the company’s trajectory, CYSMN? was Blast Theory’s first pervasive performance-game project.
+The piece, which ‘draws upon the near ubiquity of handheld electronic devices in many developed countries’ (Blast Theory website), employed cutting-edge mobile technologies and locative media to create a mixed reality in which boundaries between real and virtual space were blurred.
 Structured on a traditional chase game, CYSMN? unfolded both in the streets of a real city and online, within a virtual simulation of that same city.
-In fact, the project took place in several cities; it has been presented in the UK, Netherlands, Germany, Austria, Spain, Ireland, Denmark, USA, Canada, and Brazil, over a period of nine years.
+In fact, the project took place in several cities; it has been presented in the UK, the Netherlands, Germany, Austria, Spain, Ireland, Denmark, the USA, Canada, Japan and Brazil, over a period of nine years.
 Online players, based (almost) anywhere in the world, were pitched against Blast Theory members called ‘runners’, who were based in the real urban environment.
 Using GPS tracking, the runners’ positions in the real city were identified and ‘translated’ into the virtual simulation of the same city, in relation to the online players.
-The runners chased the online players using handheld computers that displayed the players’ positions within the simulated world.
+The runners chased the online players using hand-held computers that displayed the players’ positions within the simulated world.
 With up to a hundred people playing online at any one time, the multiplayer aspect of the game allowed players to collaborate and exchange tactics.
 Players could also ‘eavesdrop’ on the runners’ discussions through an audio stream running from their walkie-talkies.
 CYSMN? examined the distortion of the boundaries between public and private space as mobile telephony has encouraged users to broadcast private conversations into public arenas, rendering passers-by the inadvertent audiences (or eavesdroppers) to their personal dramas (Blast Theory website).